nrjones8/blog/content/cook-county-sao-data.md

 For example, looking at all dispositions in the provided data (2011 - 2016), cases labeled as "Narcotics” led to a guilty plea just 43% of the time, compared to 75% of the time for all other types of cases.
 That is quite different from what I'd expect to see, since plea bargains are generally quoted to happen in the vast majority of cases.
 See, e.g. [this report from the Human Rights Watch](https://www.hrw.org/report/2013/12/05/offer-you-cant-refuse/how-us-federal-prosecutors-force-drug-defendants-plead) - it focuses on federal drug cases, but the general trend of pleas holds at the state level as well.

 That suggests that we need to take a closer look at the data - there are likely more narcotics cases making to the "disposition” stage than other types of cases.
-I suspect this is why narcotics cases were left out of the "Disposition” section starting on page 8.
 ## Narcotics Dispositions
 Looking at all narcotics data (years 2011 - 2016), the data start to make sense.
 The table below shows the most common narcotics dispositions, along with the most common dispositions for _non_-narcotics cases.